Galfinite/OctoPrint-DetailedProgress/README.md

+Forked from https://github.com/dattas/OctoPrint-DetailedProgress, modified for my own preferences, since the configuration isn't available yet in the octoprint settings.

 # OctoPrint-DetailedProgress

 A plugin that sends M117 commands to the printer to display the progress of the print job being currently streamed.
 The message to display can be configured (some placeholders included).